 When I was diagnosed with major depression in July 2019, my life changed forever.
 It was one of the most significant turning points of my life.

-After years of confusion, anger, frustration, and in a very, very dark place, I could finally make sense of why my mind had turned on me.
+After years of confusion, anger, and frustration, and in a very, very dark place, I could finally make sense of why my mind had turned on me.

 A mind that had always been so powerful, so creative, so great had just stopped functioning.